Naperville Concrete Construction

 Prices reflect Naperville, IL area averages.
 Curved paths, decorative finishes, and tree root mitigation add to the cost.
 We provide exact quotes after an on-site visit.

-Concrete walkways last 25-30+ years with minimal maintenance.
+One number worth keeping in mind while you compare: a concrete walkway lasts 25-30+ years with minimal maintenance.
 No pavers to shift, no gravel to scatter, no wood to rot.

 A front entry walkway should be at least 4 feet wide — wide enough for two people to walk side by side comfortably.
 Side yard and garden paths can be 3 feet if space is tight.
 Walkways leading to a main entrance or heavily trafficked area benefit from being 5 feet wide.
 We help you determine the right width based on your property layout and how the walkway will be used.